What is Datomic?

 How much does Datomic Pro Edition cost?

 Datomic Pro costs $5,000 per system for a perpetual license and 12 months of maintenance.
 Ongoing maintenance renewal fees are $5,000 per system per year and provide access to the latest versions of Datomic and online support.
 Once you've purchased a license, you will receive a license key by email.
 You can get the full details on the Get Datomic page.

 Do I have to pay more for development and testing use?

-No. The Datomic license provides unlimited development and testing use (i.e. against non-production storages) does not count against your licensed process limit.
-You can use the same license key on your development and testing storages.
+No. The Datomic license provides unlimited development and testing use (i.e. non-production systems).
+You can use your production license key on your development and testing systems.

 Can I evaluate Datomic Pro for free before purchasing?

-Yes, just get Datomic Pro Starter Edition to develop and release your application prior to purchasing a license.
+Yes, you can get Datomic Pro Starter Edition to develop and release your application prior to purchasing a license.